AdobeDocs/experience-manager-65.de-DE/help/sites-developing/workflows-customizing-extending.md

 1. In the **Models** editor, add the dynamic participant step to the workflow using the generic **Dynamic Participant Step** component.
 1. In the edit dialog select the **Participant Chooser** tab and select your chooser implementation.
 1. If you use arguments in your code set the **Process Arguments**.
-Beispiel: `/content/we-retail/de`.
+Für dieses Beispiel: `/content/we-retail/de`.
 1. Speichern Sie die Änderungen für den Schritt und das Workflow-Modell.

 ### Entwickeln einer Teilnehmer-Auswahl mit einem ECMA-Skript {#developing-a-participant-chooser-using-an-ecma-script}